Jamindaarru

-Jamindarru is a 2002 Indian Kannada-language action drama film starring Vishnuvardhan in dual roles, Prema and Raasi.
-The film is directed and written by S. Narayan and produced by K. Manju under Lakshmishree Combines.
+Jamindaarru is a 2002 Indian Kannada-language action drama film written and directed by S. Narayan and starring Vishnuvardhan in dual roles, Prema and Raasi.
+The film is produced by K. Manju under Lakshmishree Combines.
 The film, upon release, met with positive reviews.
 The music was scored by M. M. Keeravani and Sax Raju.

 Plot

 The Landlord of a village has 2 sons from 2 different wives.
 One of the wives demands that she and her son get the status of heir but the landlord denies.
 That wife kills herself and her son keeps this incident in mind and lives away from father and his brother with bitterness and vengeance.
 The Film revolves around how two brothers and their respective family menuvar the enimity and circumstances and who gets to become the heir.

 Production

 The film began with a song recording held at Kanteerava Studios.
 Producer K. Manju claimed that Jamindarru was his costliest film at the time of release.
 The scenes were shot in a home situated at Dr. Ramanaidu Village on Hyderabad.